danny-moncada/Dashboards-Analyses-Reporting/Tableau Reporting/3.  Consulting Work/README.md

-# All files related to the developing of consulting projects.
+# All files related to the development for consulting projects.

 ### Repo content:
 * Dashboard demos (PDFs)